-In particular, Irish national H. J. F., former militant of a paramilitary organisation and already charged with terrorist offences, was believed to have set up in 2006, with members of the Italian 'Ndrangheta, a complex business structure of shell companies and offshore accounts to launder proceeds of illegal activities (including drug trafficking) in tourist resorts in Calabria,
+In particular, Irish national H. J. F., former militant of a paramilitary organisation and already charged with terrorist offences, was believed to have set up in 2006, with members of the Italian 'Ndrangheta, a complex business structure of shell companies and offshore accounts to launder proceeds of illegal activities (including drug trafficking) in tourist resorts in Calabria, in particular ALPHA, a holiday village located in Brancaleone, Italy.

-The Italian police seized the holiday village and several companies used to launder proceeds of criminal activities, and they issued European arrest warrants for H. J. F. and other Italian and Spanish suspects (Bone & Farmery, 2013; Cordova, 2013; Galullo, 2013; Macrì, 2013; MNnews, 2013; Tribunale di Reggio Calabria, 2013).
+The Italian police seized the holiday village and several companies used to launder proceeds of criminal activities, and they issued European arrest warrants for H. J. F. and other Italian and Spanish suspects (Bone & Farmery, 2013; Cordova, 2013; Galullo, 2013; Macri, 2013; MNnews, 2013; Tribunale di Reggio Calabria, 2013).